stanly3690/HotSpotAnalysis_Plugin/README.md

 The current version **does not require Pyshp as well as to specify the feature coordinates as two separate fields in the attribute table** of the input shapefile.
 Only the numerical attribute must be included and selected using the graphical interface on QGIS.
 With this new version, the output layer is display with an **automatic style** which enable Hotspot and Coldspot visualization.

-A demo exercise with the new plugin version here:
+A demo exercise with the new plugin version here: (_file under construction, contact the author for any issue_)
 ___
 Bug tracker and Wiki